srele96/sk-experiments/cpp/experiments/runner/README.md

 # runner

-Save and run one or series of commands.
+Runner is a command line interface to help you save and run one or series of commands.

 You don't have to remember them any more, only aliases.
 Or list commands if you forgot.

 ## Refine specification